Ross-Alexandra/comms/README.md

-# half-deafen-tool
+# Comms
-A tool to decrease and increase volume on specific apps based on hotkeys
+A tool for competitive shooter players to, on a hotkey, lower the volume of selected applications without necessarily muting them